Academic Appointment & Promotion Policy

 Clinical academics working jointly with the NHS will receive confirmation of a change of status.
 Salaries are set by the NHS and depend on the level of the honorary contract.
 On promotion to Senior Academic Clinician, the University will establish a clinical slot at the appropriate level with the relevant NHS Medical Director, following which the recruitment team will set up a joint NHS committee to agree the award of honorary consultant status.
 Thereafter, on receipt of the honorary consultant contract from the NHS, a job plan will be jointly agreed with the NHS and a new contract of employment issued by the Recruitment Team accordingly.

-Where an application is unsuccessful, feedback will be provided by the Head of School / Director of Research Institute with appropriate information from the College Promotion Committee / Board of Review, and the support of the College Human Resources team, as required.
+Where an application is unsuccessful, feedback will be provided by the Head of School with appropriate information from the College Promotion Committee / Board of Review, and the support of the College People & Organisational Development team, as required.
 Feedback for professional development purposes will include guidance on the action necessary to meet the criteria for promotion in any future application.
 Unsuccessful applicants may not apply in the following year without the support of their Vice Principal & Head of College.

 The membership will comprise of: